Tarfala research station: Permafrost and climate change

 The studies were enlarged to the areas north of Tarfala (Abisko region, Lyngen Peninsula in Norway).
-Additional studies covered the mountain ranges in the south of the Scandinavian mountain range (Jotunheimen, Rondane, Dovre).
+Additional studies covered the mountain ranges in the south of the Scandinavian mountain range (Jotunheimen, Rondane, Dovrefjell).
 The resulting habilitation thesis was dedicated to the memory of Valter Schytt.
 A summary of the results was printed in Geografiska Annaler.

-Thus, Tarfala station is located inmidst of the discontinuous permafrost zone, with a MAAT of -3.5 °C at 1130 m.
-At 1600 m a.s.l. the continuous permafrost zone will be reached.
+Thus, Tarfala station is located inmidst of the discontinuous permafrost zone, with a MAAT of -3.5 C at an elevation of 1130 m.
+At 1600 m above sea level, the continuous permafrost zone will be reached.

 Within the EU-sponsored project PACE (Permafrost and Climate in Europe), two boreholes in bedrock, 100 m and 15 m deep were drilled in March 2000.
 The location is above the research station at an altitude of 1540 meters and near Tarfalaglaciären.
 The thermistor chain in the 100 m hole includes 30 thermistors.
-The depth of the Zero Annual Amplitude (ZAA) is 15 to 20 meters with a temperature of -3.2°C in the year 2000.
-The ground temperature at a depth of 100 meters is -2.75°C. The geothermal gradient of 1.17°C /100 m allows to extrapolate a permafrost thickness of 330 meters, and thus confirms suggestions done with the results of earlier geoelectric soundings.
+The depth of the Zero Annual Amplitude (ZAA) is 15 to 20 meters with a temperature of -3.2 °C in the year 2000.
+The ground temperature at a depth of 100 meters is -2.75 °C. The geothermal gradient of 1.17 °C /100 m allows to extrapolate a permafrost thickness of 330 meters, and thus confirms suggestions done with the results of earlier geoelectric soundings.

 Warming trend of the air temperatures due to climate change is reflected also in the ground temperatures.
 The geothermal gradient in the uppermost 50 meters hint to a significant temperature increase during at least 50 years.